grzesiek-galezowski/web-of-objects-book/manuscript/01 - notes.md

 - show how passing parameter iside can help instead of returning value

 # Human factors
 - the quality of design depends on knowledge of the team of existing design
 - the world changes
 - there is always more to learn than resources allow
+- code as crime scene

+# interesting problems

+- contract propagation if bottommost object returns -1 as error and topmost relies on this, the contract must be propagated through the entire call stack - is it a good/bad thing?
+Are there alternatives?